junxit/us-congress-bills-115/metadata.md

 - 2018-08-22 — Senate amendment proposed (on the floor): Amendment SA 4001 proposed by Senator McConnell for Senator Sullivan.(consideration: CR S5836)
 - 2018-08-22 — Senate amendment submitted
 - 2018-08-22 — The committee substitute withdrawn by Unanimous Consent.
+- 2018-08-23 — Message on Senate action sent to the House.
+- 2018-08-24 — Received in the House.
+- 2018-08-24 — Referred to the House Committee on Natural Resources.